learn2therm/PairProphet/docs/component_docs.md

         ValueError: If the number of sequences exceeds the limit of 1000. nest_asyncio.NestingError: If the event loop is already running.

+### Running HMEMR locally via pyhmmer: hmmer.py

+This component has two main worker functions:

+1. local_hmmer_wrapper(): This function is the main wrapper function that calls the other functions in this component.
+It queries the constructed database to get sequences only from chunked PID inputs.
+Then, it converts the query result to a DataFrame, which is then inputted to convert string sequences to pyhmmer digital blocks.
+Finally, it run HMMER via pyhmmer with the provided sequences, and parses the pyhmmer output and saves it to a CSV file.

+2. process_pairs_table(): This function takes the output of the HMMER run and processes it to get the functional pairs.
+It also saves the output to a CSV file.
+The processing involves calculating the Jaccard score for each pair via accessions, and then filtering the pairs based on the Jaccard score and the e-value.

+**Use case**:

+        Utilizes the user's avaiable resources to run HMMER locally.
+This is useful for users who have a large number of sequences to run HMMER on, and do not want to wait for the HMMER server to process their requests.
+This is also useful for users who want to run HMMER on sequences that are not available on the HMMER server.

 # Component 4 - Acquire structural information

 ## Software Component Four: find_structures.py

     **Params:**